apioo/psx/doc/design/dependency_injection.rst

     {
         /**
          * @Inject
-         * @var PSX\Http
+         * @var \PSX\Http\Client
          */
-        protected $http
+        protected $httpClient;
     }

-When the controller or command gets created PSX searches for properties with the "@Inject" annotation.
-If the inject annotation is available it takes the name from the property and searches in the DI container for a fitting service.
+When the controller is created PSX searches for properties with the "@Inject" annotation.
+If the inject annotation is available it takes the name of the property and searches in the DI container for a fitting service.
 You can also specify the id of the service which should be used i.e.
-"@Inject entity_manager".
-We need to have the following method in our DI container in order to access the "http" service from the code above.
+`@Inject("entity_manager")`.
+We need to have the following method in our DI container in order to access the `httpClient` service from the code above.

 .. code-block:: php